JeffLawrence1/data-structures-and-algorithms/code-challenges/401/sorts/quickSort/LECTURE-NOTES.md

 ## Brief description of what this algorithm is, does, and why we care.

-Merge sort is an efficient, general-purpose, comparison-based sorting algorithm.
-Implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
-Merge sort is a divide and conquer algorithm.
+Quicksort (sometimes called partition-exchange sort) is an efficient sorting algorithm, serving as a systematic method for placing the elements of a random access file or an array in order.
+In efficient implementations it is not a stable sort, meaning that the relative order of equal sort items is not preserved.
+Quicksort can operate in-place on an array, requiring small additional amounts of memory to perform the sorting.

 ## Is it more efficient than others?
 How does it attack the problem differently?

 It is more efficient than insertion sort especially when using larger data sets.
-However for very small data sets it can be surpassed, very small only.
 For larger data sets it is considerably more efficient.
+It's average Big O is (n log(n)) which is the same run time as merge sort.
+Quicksort first divides a large array into two smaller sub-arrays: the low elements and the high elements.
+Quicksort can then recursively sort the sub-arrays.

 ## Learning Objectives
-Today students will learn how merge sort works.
+Today students will learn how quick sort works.

-Merge sort is a not relatively simple as it relies on recursion and multiple functions however it is much more efficient than insertion sort.
+quick sort is not relatively simple as it relies on recursion and multiple functions however it is much more efficient than insertion sort.

-Its best case and worst case scenarios all result in a Big O of O(n log(n)).
+Its average and best case case scenarios result in a Big O of O(n log(n)).
+Its absolute worst case scenario could result in a Big O of O(n2) although very rare.

 Students should have a basic understanding of implementation, see below, and when to use, which is anything larger than miniscule.